Map Options

 The reason that autism is also called autism spectrum disorder is that the disability occurs on a spectrum, with the range and severity of symptoms varying widely.
 Children or adults with autism might:

-• Avoiding contact and wanting to be alone
+• Avoid contact and want to be alone

-• Having trouble understand other people’s emotions or talking about their own feelings
+• Have trouble understanding other people’s emotions or talking about their own feelings

-• Might be unaware when people talk to them
+• Be unaware when people talk to them

 • Have trouble expressing their needs using typical words